Looking for a dealer near you in Canada? Check out The Canadian Machine Knit Resource

 one on using the knit contour.

-over by one of those annoying, go nowhere, search pages, that just waste our time!
-It did have the history of Passap
+of those annoying, go nowhere, search pages, that just waste our time!
+It did have the history of Passap machines,

-machines, a wonderful chart for Duo 80 owners that gives the E6000 machine techniques to help you in following
+a wonderful chart for Duo 80 owners that gives the E6000 machine techniques to help you in following those E6000

-those E6000 patterns, a "find a part number" spot and other goodies.
-Needles of Steel has managed to
+patterns, a "find a part number" spot and other goodies.
+Needles of Steel has managed to retrieve the

 Got a Superba and wish you could find more information on it?
 Check out the Superba/White/Singer

 (White in Canada, Singer in Britain, also sold as Phildar,